kudzizvomuya/kudzizvomuya/ERPNext.md

 # AN OVERVIEW OF ERPNext
 ERPNext is a 100% open source full-featured business management solution that helps bisinesses to record all their business transactions in a single system.
 The system supports multiple domains such as Manufacturing, Distribution, Services, Retail, Education, Healthcare, Agriculture, and Non-profit.

-ERPNext will assist you in keeping track of all invoices and payments.
-Find out how many of each product are currently in stock.
-Make a list of your critical performance indicators and keep track of them (KPIs).
-Determine the status of open client inquiries.
+ERPNext will assist you in:

+  * Keeping track of all invoices and payments.
+  * Find out how many of each product are currently in stock.
+  * Make a list of your critical performance indicators and keep track of them (KPIs).
+  * Determine the status of open client inquiries.
 Manage the payroll of your employees.
-Assign tasks and keep track of them.
-Keep track of all of your customers, suppliers, and contacts in a database.
-Quotation to be prepared and followed up on.
-Keep track of your spending and budgeting.ERPNext is an amazing enterprise resource planning software the tool is very stable, completely scalable, and simple to manage and implement and its ability to provide solutions in any environment makes it an user friendly platform for improving work performance.
+  * Assign tasks and keep track of them.
+  * Keep track of all of your customers, suppliers, and contacts in a database.
+  * Quotations to be prepared and followed up on.
+  * Keep track of your spending and budgeting.

+ERPNext is an amazing enterprise resource planning software the tool is very stable, completely scalable, and simple to manage and implement and its ability to provide solutions in any environment makes it an user friendly platform for improving work performance.

 ## The following are ERPNext's best features